The Buckets by Greg Cravens for February 24, 2021

 8. J0213510 copy

-hollisson Premium Member about 3 years ago
+hollisson Premium Member over 3 years ago

 I have the same problem, but it’s because I always mute the commercials.
 That’s real relief.